redlarvaoioi/Securly-Bypass-File/README.md

 # Things To note

 the launcher i made is very ugly, i didnt really have to much time to work on it, updates would be appreciated!!!

+also u can use the GO proxy to bypass securly, any link works, have fun!!!!!!!

+also please leave a star ; u see, its good for ego LOL